Personalized medicine: Precision Medicine Initiative

-In his 2015 State of the Union address, U.S. President Barack Obama stated his intention to fund an amount of $215 million to the "Precision Medicine Initiative" of the United States National Institutes of Health.
-A short-term goal of the Precision Medicine Initiative was to expand cancer genomics to develop better prevention and treatment methods.
+In his 2015 State of the Union address, then-U.S. President Barack Obama stated his intention to give $215 million of funding to the "Precision Medicine Initiative" of the United States National Institutes of Health.
+A short-term goal of this initiative was to expand cancer genomics to develop better prevention and treatment methods.
 In the long term, the Precision Medicine Initiative aimed to build a comprehensive scientific knowledge base by creating a national network of scientists and embarking on a national cohort study of one million Americans to expand our understanding of health and disease.

-The Mission Statement of the Precision Medicine Initiative read: "To enable a new era of medicine through research, technology, and policies that empower patients, researchers, and providers to work together toward development of individualized treatments".
-In 2016 this initiative was renamed "All of Us" and an initial pilot project had enrolled about 10,000 people by January 2018.
+The mission statement of the Precision Medicine Initiative read: "To enable a new era of medicine through research, technology, and policies that empower patients, researchers, and providers to work together toward development of individualized treatments".
+In 2016 this initiative was renamed to "All of Us" and by January 2018, 10,000 people had enrolled in its pilot phase.